Types of disabilities we support

-Autism is known as a “spectrum” disorder because there is a wide variation in the type and severity of symptoms people experience.
+Autism is known as being on a “spectrum” because there is a wide variation in the type and severity of symptoms people experience.
 We accept diagnosis from clinical psychologists, paediatricians or psychiatrists with expertise in autism using recognised standard processes such as the DSM IV or DSM V. This may or may not involve undergoing formal testing such as an ADOS assessment.

 People with autism may have a delay or difficulty in the three areas of development: